AaronBalint/betaflight/README.md

 - Flight plan execution speed can be directly controlled by throttle input.
 - Flight plan can override failsafe for full autonomous flight.

-**Rational**

-I was experimenting with the Betaflight GPS rescue mode  (Tyro 79 with BN-180) and found it somewhat unreliable with the quad often flying off in the wrong direction.
-Investigation revealed that the GPS orientation calibration is only done once and may be inaccurate with a low cost GPS unit.
-I also wanted to experiment with autonomous flight using just a GPS (no compass).

 **FOR SAFETY PLEASE OBSERVE THE FOLLOWING:**

 - Each way-point should have a 20 meter radius of clear air space.
 The flight plan algorithm is NOT intended for high precision autonomous flight.